turbot/steampipe-docs/docs/guides/aws-orgs.md

   * In the above example `SSO` is the method of authentication.
   * `security-audit` is the name of the Cross Account Role you have access to
   * `~/.aws/fooli-config` is the location of the AWS config file
-4. Verify the contents of the `~/.aws/fooli-config` and copy or append it to `~/.aws/config`
+4. Verify the contents of the `~/.aws/fooli-config` and copy or append it to `~/.aws/config`.
+Unlike the above example, you do not need to ensure there is a source_profile defined.
+Running the script in IMDS mode can be made idempotent.

-## Extending this pattern to multiple AWS Organizations.
+### Multiple AWS Organizations

 At some point, you will find yourself with a second AWS organization.
 Maybe you created a new organization to test Service Control Policies.
 Or you've acquired another company and can't migrate accounts until your legal department, and AWS's legal department agree to update terms or adjust spending commitments.